savantly-net/sprout-platform/README.md

 # sprout-platform
 ![CI](https://github.com/savantly-net/sprout-platform/workflows/CI/badge.svg)

-This project provides a CMS application as a Spring Boot Starter library.
+This project provides an extensible and modular CMS application.
+You can use the default server, or add the [Sprout Starter Library](./backend/starters/sprout-spring-boot-starter) to your own Spring Boot project.
 It can be used headless, but a default UI is provided which is customizable via plugins.

 The front-end UI uses a `plugin` system to add or modify functionality.